|

 are amazing and the views are breathtaking.
 It has an interesting

-history which you read about on the official website
+history which you read about on the official Mont Saint-Michel website.

 The drive will take you about 2½ hours, a lovely day trip,